jessepav/libgdx-wiki-old/Smaato-in-libGDX.md

 # Introduction #

-This article will show you how to add Smaato adds in your libGDX Android Games.
-You will be able to monetize your game with Banner, Interstitial and Rewarded Ads.
+This article will show you how to add Smaato ads to your libGDX Android projects.
+You will be able to monetize your games with Banner, Interstitial and Rewarded Ads.
 This tutorial implies that you are already familiar with libGDX basics and how Android Views are handled.
 But there will be a short recap.

 Just for a reference, the latest documentation is available on Smaato official [website](https://developers.smaato.com/publishers/nextgen-sdk-android-integration).

 You will need: